B-Rock 99.3FM

-Its on-air name, B-Rock, is named for Australian motor racing legend (and nine-time Bathurst 1000 winner) Peter Brock, but can also be known to be short for Bathurst Rock (or Rocks).
+Its on-air name, B-Rock, is named for Australian motor racing legend (and nine-time Bathurst 1000 winner) Peter Brock.

 It is owned by Bathurst Broadcasters Pty.
 Ltd., a privately held company, owned by Bill Caralis's Broadcast Operations Group, who also owns sister station 2BS Bathurst.

 It began broadcasting on 2 December 1996, as a supplementary FM license in the Bathurst district.

 B-Rock's format was hot adult contemporary (rock), with a core audience of up to 39 years.
 Its programs are produced locally, and features competitions, comedy, requests and national news which airs on the hour from 7 am to 5 pm Monday to Friday.

 In January 2025, BOG changed the format of B-Rock to Top 40 (CHR) in an attempt to appeal to a wider audience, particularly younger listeners.
 In a statement on Facebook, B-Rock stated that the Rock format had become niche in many Australian markets.
 Any rock music played on B-Rock now mostly comes from BOG's 80s to Now music log, which is also heard on stations like NEW FM 105.3 Newcastle and Roccy FM 93.9 Young.